The structure group for quasi-linear equations via universal enveloping algebras: Abstract

-In fact, this approach, where the dual $\mathsf{T}^*$ of the abstract model space $\mathsf{T}$ naturally embeds into a formal power series algebra, allows to interpret $\mathsf{G}^*\subset{\rm Aut}(\mathsf{T}^*)$ as a Lie group arising from a Lie algebra $\L \subset{\rm End}(\mathsf{T}^*)$ consisting of derivations on this power series algebra.
+Our approach, where the dual of the abstract model space naturally embeds into a formal power series algebra, allows to interpret the structure group as a Lie group arising from a Lie algebra consisting of derivations on this power series algebra.
 These derivations in turn are the infinitesimal generators of two actions on the space of pairs (nonlinearities, functions of space-time mod constants).
-These actions are shift of space-time and tilt by space-time polynomials.

-The Hopf algebra $\mathsf{T}^+$ arises from a coordinate representation of the universal enveloping algebra ${\rm U}(\L)$ of the Lie algebra $\L$.
-The coordinates are determined by an underlying pre-Lie algebra structure of the derived algebra of $\mathsf{L}$.
-Strong finiteness properties, which are enforced by gradedness and the restrictive definition of $\T$, allow for this purely algebraic construction of $\mathsf{G}$.

-We also argue that there exist pre-Lie algebra and Hopf algebra morphisms between our structure and the tree-based one in the cases of branched rough paths (Grossman-Larson, Connes-Kreimer) and of the generalized parabolic Anderson model.
+We also argue that there exist pre-Lie algebra and Hopf algebra morphisms between our structure and the tree-based one in the cases of branched rough paths (Grossman-Larson, Connes-Kreimer) and of the stochastic heat equation.